The Mustang

 The Mustang is a 2019 drama film written by Laure de Clermont-Tonnerre, Mona Fastvold, and Brock Norman Brock, and directed by Clermont-Tonnerre in her feature directorial debut.
-It stars Matthias Schoenaerts as an incarcerated inmate who participates in a rehabilitation program centered around training of wild horses.
+It stars Matthias Schoenaerts as an incarcerated inmate who participates in a rehabilitation program centered around training wild horses.
 Jason Mitchell, Gideon Adlon, Connie Britton, and Bruce Dern appear in supporting roles.
 The Mustang is based on actual rehabilitation programs in several states, including Nevada, where it was filmed.

 The film had its world premiere at the Sundance Film Festival on January 31, 2019, and was released in the United States on March 15, 2019, by Focus Features.

 Plot

 Rounded up by helicopter, thousands of wild mustangs are taken from the wild to help reduce overpopulation.
-Of these, a few hundred are sent to prisons to be broken and later sold to support the program.
+Of these, a few hundred are sent to prisons to be trained and later sold to support the program.

-A psychologist interviews Roman Coleman in a Nevada prison he's been transferred to before they reinsert him into the general population.
+A psychologist interviews Roman Coleman in the Nevada prison he's been transferred to before they reinsert him into the general population.
 As he isn't good with people, she assigns him to outdoor maintenance.
-Roman's pregnant, teenaged daughter Martha gives Roman a surprise visit, asking to sign some papers.
-Afterwards, he tells her not to return.
+Roman's pregnant, teenaged daughter Martha gives Roman a surprise visit, asking him to sign some papers.
+Afterward, he tells her not to return.

-Roman has been incarcerated for twelve years after leaving his domestic partner permanently brain-damaged in an attack.
+Roman is a former drug addict who has been incarcerated for twelve years since being convicted in an assault of his domestic partner that left her permanently brain-damaged.
 Aware of his short temper and violent tendencies, he has resisted efforts to be reintegrated back into society.

-While working maintenance, Roman is seen interacting with a 'dangerous' horse and thereby placed in the rehabilitation program run by rancher Myles that assigns prisoners with training wild mustangs.
-Each prisoner in the program is given a specific horse to train and they have twelve weeks to complete the training course so they can be sold at auction.
+While working maintenance, Roman is seen interacting with a 'dangerous' horse, one of the mustangs held for training.
+He is placed in the rehabilitation program run by rancher Myles that assigns prisoners to train wild mustangs.
+Each prisoner in the program is given a specific horse to train.
+They are coached during the twelve weeks they have to complete the training course and bring their horses to a condition to be sold at a prison auction.

 Roman initially struggles with the training of his mustang, but under the guidance of Henry, an inmate regarded as the top horse-trainer, he begins to make progress.
 As the weeks pass, Roman becomes close with the horse, whom he names Marquis, and forms a friendship with Henry.

-Martha returns to get Roman's initials on every page.
+His daughter Martha returns to get Roman's initials on every page.
 Discovering she's seeking emancipation to sell the house his mother left them for money to move to the east, he refuses.
 The anger he feels in that situation carries over into his horse-training.
-Frustration with Marquis causes him to lose his temper, he punches the animal repeatedly which causes Myles to kick him out of the horse-training program and into solitary confinement.
+Frustration with Marquis causes him to lose his temper, and he punches the animal repeatedly.
+Myles kicks him out of the horse-training program and into solitary confinement.